GameRoMan/js-deobfuscator/README.md

 │ ├── errorCode.js # Outputs error codes to this file when code replacement causes syntax errors
 ```

-Since the project is developed using TypeScript and uses esmodules, it is recommended to use [tsx](https://github.com/privatenumber/tsx) to execute index.ts.

 ## Usage Documentation

 There are several key pieces of code for obfuscation and restoration: